Etsy Offsite Ads Explained: The Program You Can't Always Opt Out Of

 Building Offsite Ads into Your Pricing

-If you're above the $10K threshold and can't opt out, the responsible approach is to build the expected ad cost into your pricing model.
-Here's how:
+If you are above the $10K threshold and cannot opt out, build the expected ad cost into your pricing model:

 - Estimate what percentage of your sales come through Offsite Ads (check your Etsy Stats dashboard)